Flone-dnb/nameless-engine/docs/Manual.md

     auto newWorldLocation = getWorldLocation();

     // Calculate new world location.
-    newWorldLocation += getWorldRightDirection() * movementDirection.x;
+    newWorldLocation += getWorldForwardDirection() * movementDirection.x;
-    newWorldLocation += getWorldForwardDirection() * movementDirection.y;
+    newWorldLocation += getWorldRightDirection() * movementDirection.y;

     // Apply movement.
     setWorldLocation(newWorldLocation);
 }
 ```

 As you can see we have decided to apply input movement not instantly but once a frame.
-The motivation for this is that we now have `timeSincePrevFrameInSec` (also known as deltatime - time in seconds that has passed since the last frame was rendered) and we can eliminate a speed up on diagonal movement (length of the vector becomes ~1.41 on diagonal movement while we expect the length of the vector to be in the range [0.0; 1.0]).
+The motivation for this is that we now have `timeSincePrevFrameInSec` (also known as deltatime - time in seconds that has passed since the last frame was rendered) to eliminate a speed up that occurs on diagonal movement (length of the vector becomes ~1.41 on diagonal movement while we expect the length of the vector to be in the range [0.0; 1.0]).

 In addition to this it may happen that a button is pressed/released multiple times during one frame (this is even more likely when use have a gamepad and use thumbsticks for movement) which will cause our input callbacks to be triggered multiple times during one frame, so if we process the movement instantly this might affect the performance. **Note that movement input is special because we can process it like that but it does not mean that all other input should be handled like this, for example an action to Fire/Shoot should be processed instantly or an action Open/Interact should also be processed instantly, in addition "look" or "rotation" mouse events should also be processed instantly.**